ryanjustindejesus/manage-files-with-Linux-commands/README.md

  In this task, I created a file named tasks.txt in the /home/analyst/notes directory that I will use to document completed tasks.
  <br /> <br/>
 (1) First, I used the command "touch tasks.txt" to use the touch command to create an empty file called tasks.txt in the /home/analyst/notes directory. <br/> <br/>
-(2) Then, I used the command "ls" to list the contents of the /home/analyst/notes directory to confirm that you have created a new file.
+(2) Finally, I used the command "ls" to list the contents of the /home/analyst/notes directory to confirm that you have created a new file.
  <br/> <br/> <p align="center">
 <img src="https://imgur.com/7DMOFEM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br /> <br />